richard-porter/frozen-kernel/carver-igl-governance.md

 ### Definition

 The **Interpretive Governance Layer (IGL)** is a continuous reasonableness standard operating between the Frozen Kernel’s stated constraints and the session’s execution.
-It consumes BDGL gradient readings and HRP status signals, applies a four-factor reasonableness test, and produces a zone classification with a governed response.
+It consumes BDGL gradient readings and HRP status signals, applies a five-factor reasonableness test, and produces a zone classification with a governed response.

 The IGL does not replace BDGL detection or Sherpa runtime governance.
 It is the interpretive bridge between them: BDGL detects position, IGL interprets meaning, Sherpa acts.